 Departments spending less than one million dollars are not displayed in this graph.

-This report issued by: THE TRUMBULL COUNTY AUDITORS OFFICE for the Fiscal Year ending December 31, 2011
+This report issued by: THE TRUMBULL COUNTY AUDITORS OFFICE for the Fiscal Year ending December 31, 2012 www.auditor.co.trumbull.oh.us

 ADRIAN S. BIVIANO, MBA, CPA, CGFM